By Theresa Kubasak

 Her taste for exquisite baklava intensified as a child because her father would stop on his way home from work on Karrada Street at Abu Afif, the best sweets shop in the city.
 Between her father’s habit of eating half a tray of baklava in one sitting and her mother’s baking at home, Sondus developed a love of the multi-layered Middle Eastern treat.

 “I love doing this!
 I taught my younger sisters how to make baklava but they are not passionate about it like I am.
 Food is my language!”

-Sondus Asad Moussa will demonstrate making baklava at the Richmond Folk Festival on Saturday, October 14 as part of the Virginia Folklife Program’s Cooking Demonstration Stage.
-More information»
+Sondus Asad Moussa will demonstrate making baklava at the Virginia Folklife Apprenticeship Showcase on Sunday, May 6 as a master artist in the Virginia Folklife Apprenticeship Program.

 Theresa Kubasak is the coauthor of Never Can I write of Damascus: When Syria Became Our Home.